Toasted TV

-Toasted TV is an Australian children's television program which aired on Network 10 and later 10 Peach from 22 August 2005 to 18 September 2020.
+Toasted TV is an Australian children's television program that aired on Network 10 and later 10 Peach from 22 August 2005 to 18 September 2020.

 Toasted TV replaced similar children's program Cheez TV in the same timeslot.
 The series originally aired on Network 10 until 25 February 2012, when it moved to 10 Peach (then known as Eleven).
-It was originally presented by Pip Russell and Dan Sweetman, with the final hosts Ollie McCormack and Lia Walsh.
+It was originally presented by Pip Russell and Dan Sweetman; the final hosts were Ollie McCormack and Lia Walsh.

 On 13 July 2020, Network 10 announced that Toasted TV has been axed and that the show would end production in August; the final episode aired on 18 September 2020.

 Hosts

 Format

 The show targeted an audience of 7- to 14-year-olds.
 The activities of the hosts are interspersed with cartoons and anime, such as Pokémon, Avatar: The Last Airbender, Beyblade: Metal Fusion, SpongeBob SquarePants, Yu-Gi-Oh!
 GX (Yu-Gi-Oh!
-Duel Monsters GX), The Penguins of Madagascar, and Bakugan.
+Duel Monsters GX), The Penguins of Madagascar and Bakugan.

 Premiering on 22 August 2005, it succeeded Cheez TV, and is produced in conjunction with Village Roadshow Theme Parks, the owner of Warner Bros.
 Movie World, Sea World and Wet'n'Wild Water World.
-On 13 July 2011 to show changed to filming at Dreamworld.
+On 13 July 2011, the show changed to filming at Dreamworld.
 As of 2 July 2012, the show is shot in a studio.

 Regular segments on Toasted TV included: